Alachua County Community Resources

 View the Alachua County COVID-19 Recovery Dashboard for the latest statistics.
 This information is updated daily.

 The Alachua County Cares Act website is now live, and residents are encouraged to fill out the application online.
+The deadline to apply for the Alachua County CARES Act is November 15, 2020.
 The website and application form are mobile phone friendly.
 We highly recommend reading the Frequently Asked Questions page before filling out your applications.
 The site features:

 - Application instructions

 - A frequently asked questions section

 The application process will be opened in phases as follows: